-Step 1.
-Check your server and ensure that:

-- All cables, adapters, and other components are installed and seated correctly and that you have not left loose tools or parts inside the server. - All internal cables are connected and routed correctly.
-See Chapter 3 "Internal cable routing" on page 73.
+- Step 1.
+Check your server and ensure that: - All cables, adapters, and other components are installed and seated correctly and that you have not left loose tools or parts inside the server. - All internal cables are connected and routed correctly.
+See Chapter 3 "Internal cable routing" on page 79. - Step 2.
+A new top cover comes without sponges by default.
+If the old top cover is installed with sponges, remove the sponges from the old top cover and attach them to the new top cover.

-Step 2.
+Step 3.
 Install the top cover to your server.